fabianmerino/gateway/readme.md

 The configuration file is located at `config.yaml` and contains the following sections:

-- `mqtt`: Configuration for the MQTT broker.
+- `mqtt`: Configuration for the MQTT broker and Sparkplug B protocol.
 - `opcua`: Configuration for the OPC UA servers.
 - `modbus`: Configuration for the Modbus TCP servers.

+### MQTT Configuration

 The `mqtt` section contains the following properties: